 The future for the constituent nations and peoples of Africa couldn’t be more reassuring on the morrow of that which, since 1 January 1956, has been classified as the post-(European)conquest “Berlin-state” or genocide-state of Africa.
 All successor states, organically constituted, really have their work cut out.
 Their mission is not to begin to construct states that are merely post-genocide or post post-conquest/post post-“colonial” states (cancelling out, in some mechanical venture, that which was “Berlin-state” Africa here and there!) but a realisation, a reclamation of that which makes us all human and part of humanity.

 The new states have an opportunity to begin to build a new civilisation where human life, fundamentally, is sacrosanct.
 This is an inclusive state where women and men live as co-operators and co-creators in fundamentally transforming their society.
 This is a state that accepts and accords full rights to all minority groups.
 This is a state where people enjoy the rights to differ and to dream dreams and dream different sets of dreams as they choose.
 This is a state dedicated to furthering and nurturing the resilience of its people and to enabling them pursue their highest creative endeavours.
 This state continuously strives to remove all limitations in the paths of its people and committed to making life better and better and better.
 This is a state that primes its people to flourish.

-(Ornette Coleman Quartet, “Tomorrow is the question” [personnel: Coleman, alto saxophone; Don Cherry, trumpet; Percy Heath, bass; Shelly Manne, drums; recorded: Contemporary’s Studio, Los Angeles, US, 9/10 March 1959])
+(Ornette Coleman Quartet, “Change of the century” [personnel: Coleman, alto saxophone; Don Cherry, pocket trumpet; Charlie Haden, bass; Billy Higgins, drums; recorded: Radio Recorders, Hollywood, California, US, 8 October 1959])